getlantern/lantern/README.md

 Please visit [README-release](README-release.md) for details on building release versions of Lantern.

+### Translations README

+More info for dealing with translations is available in [README-translations](README-translations.md).

 ### Contributing changes
 Lantern is a [gost](https://github.com/getlantern/gost) project that provides repeatable builds and consolidated pull requests for lantern.